Both "over" and "above" mean 'higher than' and in many cases are interchangeable. But there are some differences between them.

 Especially and specially are adverbs.
 Especially means more than usual, most of all, in particular.
 Judith likes chocolate, especially the dark one.
 I like tea, especially green tea.
 He’s usually tired in the evening, but he was especially tired this evening.
 Specially is used to talk about particular purpose or way of something.
 This dress … Continue reading Especially and Specially

 There is a lot of confusion about these two words because they are similar in meaning.
 Here are some important differences between them:

 The verbs bring and take are often mistaken because they both describe the movement from one location to another.
 The main difference is that bring describes movement toward someone or something: I’ll bring some tea.
 Pam brought a friend to the party.
 We should bring a camera to the picnic with us.
 On the other … Continue reading Bring or Take?

-The main difference between good and well is: Good is an adjective and well is an adverb.
-Sarah paints well.
-Jim is a good painter.
-Things become confusing after linking verbs; we use good after linking verbs such as: be, taste, sound, smell, look, seem and feel if we want to describe the subject, not … Continue reading Good & Well
+The main difference between good and well is good is an adjective and well is an adverb.
+Things become confusing after linking verbs; we use good after linking verbs such as be, taste, sound, smell, look, seem and feel if we want to describe the subject, not the action of the verb